RenzoDD/digi-wallet/README.md

 ## Building the Binaries ✨

-To build the `digi-wallet` binary you must have globally installed `pkg` package:
+To build the `digi-wallet` binaries you must have globally installed `pkg` package:

 ```sh
 npm install -g pkg